fhi-beta/mobaGenetics-qc/qc-pipeline/Docs/Readme.md

 ## Run

 `snakemake -c8 rulename`

+As of 29.6.2022 you have to run

+`snakemake -c8 rayner_report` and then `snakemake -c8` for the
+remaining.
+When the default rule is fixed, the first command will not be necessary.

 should work but does not yet work for all rules.
 (Due to certain steps not being finished and the default rule being poorly setup)